t-silvers/casskit/ROADMAP.rst

      - Python
      - Yes
      - a collection of high-level functions for interacting with Firecloud via Pandas dataframes
+   * - `HTSeq 2.0`_
+     - Python
+     - Yes
+     - HTSeq is a Python package for analysis of high-throughput sequencing data

 ..
 Refs
 .. =====